anyars-encarta/hotel-booking-front-end/README.md

 > - Add new Hotel Rooms.
 > - Add new Hotel Room Categories
 > - Delete Hotel Room
-> - Make Resrevations for Rooms
+> - Make Reservations for Rooms

 <p align="right">(<a href="#readme-top">back to top</a>)</p>